Understanding a Tenant’s Right of First Refusal

 What Does the Law Say?

+The Tenant’s Right of First Refusal (TROFR) in Baltimore City maintains that “before the owner of a single-family residential rental property sells or transfers the property to another, the current tenant has the opportunity to purchase the property on commercially reasonable terms.”
+TROFR also guarantees that landlords “shall not be unreasonably impeded in selling their properties nor required to accept unreasonable terms of sale.”
 While The City of Takoma Park’s Tenant Opportunity to Purchase (TOTP) was created “in the interest of providing home ownership opportunities to the City residents and to promote the conversion of rental facilities to owner-occupied housing, including condominiums and housing cooperatives, it is necessary and appropriate to require that the owners of rental facilities in the City offer the tenants, tenant association, and the City an opportunity to purchase the rental facility before the rental facility may be sold to a third-party purchaser.”
 Unlike Baltimore City, TOTP applies to all rental facilities and not just single family homes.

 What Does It Mean?

 If you’re living in a single-family rental property in Baltimore City, or a rental facility in the City of Takoma Park, and your landlord wants to sell or transfer it, he must first give you a chance to buy it at a reasonable rate.
 In many cases, the landlord may have already agreed to sell to a third party (i.e., not the tenant).
+But if the landlord does sell to a third party and specifics of TOTP and TROFR are not followed to the letter, the sale be invalid.

 How the First Right of Refusal in Maryland Works